loqu8/sqlite-export/README.txt

 A patch is included in the file `patches/export_c_patch_diff.txt` that allows the full diversity of git names to be used and should be applied to the fossil `src/export.c` file of fossil version 1.18 before building fossil.
+It also adds an optional --notes option to the fossil export --git command that if given will add a note in the refs/notes/fossil namespace to each commit giving the original fossil check-in hash for the commit.

 A .tar.gz archive of the fossil 1.18 sources may be fetched from: